omniscientjs/omniscientjs.github.io/_guides/02-editing-using-immutable-cursors-with-omniscient.md

 This will give the expected result `FooHelloBye`.

-You can easily store the cursor and use it in the same stack.
-It will cause the render to happens multiple time, but you wouldn't loose data - as long as you take into consideration that cursors, as the structure, is immutable.
+Updating the structure twice will cause multiple renders, but you wouldn't loose data - as long as you take into consideration that both the underlying structure and the cursors are immutable.

 ## A note on the structure